 Liability in Drunk Driving Accidents

-If you are involved in an accident caused by a drunk driver, and can prove it, then you may claim damages in a civil lawsuit.
+Suppose you're involved in an accident caused by a drunk driver and can prove it.
+In that case, you may be able to claim personal injury or property damages in a civil lawsuit.
 You may also pursue a wrongful death lawsuit if a family member was killed in an accident caused by a drunk driver.

 Involved in a Drunk Driving Accident?
 Get Legal Help